What does SME banking mean for small business (bank accounts)?

 Without remedies like Open Banking, your financial data wouldn’t be used to improve services.
 Therefore, you’d miss out on a number of opportunities created by younger businesses that provide financial services.

-The UK’s nine largest banks, Bank of Ireland, Barclays, Danske, AIB Group, HSBC Group, Lloyds Banking Group, Nationwide, RBS Group and Santander, now have to provide the new API (application programming interface) standard.
-But what exactly does that mean for small and medium-sized businesses?
+The UK’s nine largest banks, Bank of Ireland, Barclays, Danske, AIB Group, HSBC Group, Lloyds Banking Group, Nationwide, RBS Group, and Santander, now have to provide the new API (application programming interface) standard.
+But what exactly does that mean for small and medium-sized businesses and the average business bank account?
 Let’s take a look at what Open Banking will bring to businesses across the UK.

 Advantages of your financial data

 It’s a big opportunity not only for consumers but also for the 5 million small businesses in the UK.
 My firm, Funding Options, is one of the fintech firms working on new services, tools, and apps.
 They could shape the future of small business banking.
-We believe Open Banking could have a profound impact on the business lending market.
+We believe Open Banking could have a profound impact on the business lending/ business loans market.

 Let’s say you want to apply for a business loan with an alternative lender.
 Since the financial crunch of 2008, SMEs find it difficult to access finance through their bank.
 But, the Bank Referral Scheme, introduced by the government, means business owners can be referred to one of many non-bank lenders.
 The application can be made online within minutes.
 However, when it comes to sending your financial data to the lender, time gets wasted because of the lack of instant access.